Tech Eval Presentation

 Greg has posted some tips on producing the video.

-Submit a URL to the video to the Technology Evaluation Presentation activity in CourSys at least 48 hours before the presentation (i.e. on the Monday the week of your presentation).
+Submit a URL to the video to the Technology Evaluation Presentation activity in CourSys at least 48 hours before the presentation (i.e. by the Sunday evening the week of your presentation).